-Preschool Introduction to Music & Music Exploration, Group Classes
+Preschool Introduction to Music, Music Appreciation, Group Flute Class, Flute Choir

 Jean Balogh is a versatile flutist who performs in styles ranging from classical music to rock.
 As a student, she picked out heavy metal guitar solos by ear on her flute, inspired by popular flutists like Ian Anderson (from the progressive rock band Jethro Tull).
 She is equally influenced by classical performers including Jean Pierre Rampal, Emmanuel Pahud, and composer/performer Ian Clarke.
 She enjoys performing in chamber groups and flute ensembles and also explores various folk and ethnic playing styles including Celtic flute.